Esophageal manometry is a test to measure how well the esophagus is working.

 The esophagus is the tube that carries food from your mouth into the stomach.
 When you swallow, muscles in your esophagus squeeze (contract) to push food toward the stomach.
 Valves, or sphincters, inside the esophagus open to let food and liquid through.
 They then close to prevent food, fluids, and stomach acid from moving backward.
 The sphincter at the bottom of the esophagus is called the lower esophageal sphincter, or LES.

 Esophageal manometry is done to see if the esophagus is contracting and relaxing properly.
-The test helps diagnose swallowing problems.
-During the test, your doctor can also check the LES to see if it opens and closes properly.
+The test helps diagnose swallowing problems after EGD and imaging tests have not revealed a cause.
+This test can check the LES to see if it opens and closes properly.

 The test may be ordered if you have symptoms of: